RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-12/improving-app.md

 - Enhance the Navigation Bar

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](online-shopping-cart-7.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Set Products page as the Home Page.

 In this Lesson, you will set the products page as Home page and then you will remove the **Home** page under Navigation Menu.